Skip to main content

 Voter Insights

-In addition to Voters' Agenda items, the surveys of likely voters reveal additional insights that help build an understanding of the electorate's concerns and hopes for the future.
-These insights offer context on voters' outlooks, preferences, and key factors shaping their priorities ahead of the election.
+In addition to informing the Arizona Voters’ Agenda, CFA’s surveys of likely voters reveal many areas of general agreement among likely voters.
+These findings offer important context on voters’ outlooks, preferences, and the key factors shaping their priorities.

 VOTERS' VIEWS OF CANDIDATES AND LEADERSHIP